„Future and Career Plans Before High School Graduation“ (ZuBAb)

 Objective

-Second, the focus is on investigating the effect of the program.
+Secondly, the focus is on investigating the effect of the program.
 In the previous funding phases, this was determined at a high methodological level using an experimental research design.
 However, in the field experiment, not all aspects of the program corresponded exactly to the real world conditions.
 Therefore, the current funding phase aims to examine the effect under real world conditions at the population level, i.e. for the entire state of North Rhine-Westphalia.

 Thirdly, the project will carry out further in-depth analyses of the longitudinal data already collected.
 This will focus on the most recent waves of the survey to examine the long-term impact of the program and to explore selected aspects in greater depth.